 Beneath the Capitol's magnificent dome, the day-to-day business of American democracy takes place: senators and representatives debate, coax, and cajole, and ultimately determine the law of the land.
 For many visitors the Capitol is the most exhilarating experience Washington has to offer.
 It wins them over with a three-pronged appeal: it's the city's most impressive work of architecture; it has on display documents, art, and artifacts from 400 years of American history; and its legislative chambers are open to the public, allowing you to actually see your lawmakers at work.

-Before heading to the Capitol, pay a little attention to the grounds, landscaped in the late 19th century by Frederick Law Olmsted, a cocreator of New York City's Central Park.
+Before heading to the Capitol, pay a little attention to the grounds, landscaped in the late 19th century by Frederick Law Olmsted, famed for New York City's Central Park.
 On these 68 acres are both the city's tamest squirrels and the highest concentration of TV news correspondents, jockeying for a good position in front of the Capitol for their "stand-ups."
 A few hundred feet northeast of the Capitol are two cast-iron car shelters, left from the days when horse-drawn trolleys served the Hill.
 Olmsted's six pinkish, bronze-top lamps directly east of the Capitol are worth a look, too.

 The design of the building was the result of a competition held in 1792; the winner was William Thornton, a physician and amateur architect from the West Indies.
 With its central rotunda and dome, Thornton's Capitol is reminiscent of Rome's Pantheon.
 This similarity must have delighted the nation's founders, who sought inspiration from the principles of the Republic of Rome.